realcopacetic/skin.copacetic/README.md

 - Rearranged skin settings to consolidate all background settings in one screen
 - When global background slideshow is showing or live tv is playing, removed fade in/out transitions between home, addonbrowser, settings screens, tvguide and tv/radio search for a smoother experience.
 This required removing Ken Burns effect from these background slideshows.
 - Removed some of the unnecessary transitions between different views when navigating through addonbrowser menus
-- Fixed bug multiart bug breaking artwork for billboard view in programs
+- Fixed multiart bug breaking artwork for billboard view in programs
 - Fixed typo breaking fix for previous issue https://github.com/realcopacetic/skin.copacetic/issues/60
 - Fixed colour of volume indicator on home screen widgets when light theme selected
-- Added disabled indicator to addonbrowser for disabled addons in List and Grid views
+- Added disabled indicator to addonbrowser for disabled addons in List and Grid views, plus installed indicator for installed addons when browsing repos
 - Redesigned script-upnext widget and added options to skinsettings to enable/disable addon and choose art type.

-Still to do:
-black screen until first artwork fetched choose artwork icon dimmed autoscroll on widgets? start on widgets? showcase 1st
-- MYMUSICPLAYLIST EDITOR
-- Missing artwork on addons list view
-- background not updating on some addonbrowser screens container animation between addonbrowser levels?
-(All repositories or add on repository (type))
-- login background
-- Crop screensaver logo
-$EXP[Containers_Background] - is this whole thing needed still or is it just global background?
-- Make consistent overlay on embedded videoplayer for live tv and fade it out when screensaver kicks in
+- New studio flags for American International Pictures (AIP), Shudder, Toho, Filmnation, New World Pictures, The Ladd Company, Hammer, Animax as per request from @"loki00" https://forum.kodi.tv/showthread.php?tid=373114&page=10#:~:text=Warning%20Level%3A%200%25-,%23145,-2024%2D03%2D12

 **1.1.16**